Pennsylvania-Reading Seashore Lines: History

-In the early 20th century, Atlantic City and the South Jersey seashore were major seaside vacation destinations for Philadelphia area residents.
+In the late 19th and early 20th century, Atlantic City and the South Jersey seashore were major seaside vacation destinations for Philadelphia area residents.
 The popularity of South Jersey's seashore was made possible by rail transport, which provided inexpensive and fast service between the Philadelphia area's population centers and shore points.

-There were two competing railroad companies connecting Camden and, by ferry, Philadelphia, with the South Jersey seashore.
+There were two competing railroad companies connecting Camden and, by ferry, Philadelphia, with the South Jersey seashore:

+the West Jersey and Seashore Railroad (WJ&S), owned by the Pennsylvania Railroad, and the Atlantic City Railroad, owned by the Philadelphia and Reading Railway.

+Competition was fierce, albeit peculiar: "although they met annually [in the 19th century] to set fares and rules for excursion traffic, they battled for passengers by offering faster trains, better equipment, and even bribes to Atlantic City hoteliers and cab drivers."

-Competition was fierce and by its height in the 1920s competition between the West Jersey and Seashore Railroad (WJ&S), owned by the Pennsylvania Railroad, and the Atlantic City Railroad, owned by the Philadelphia and Reading Railway, was so intense that at one time both lines boasted some of the fastest trains in the world.
+By its height in the 1920s competition was so intense that at one time both lines boasted some of the fastest trains in the world.

 Trains often raced one another so as to be the first to arrive at their destination.
-Racing was encouraged by the fact that in many areas, the two lines were only several hundred feet apart.
+Racing was encouraged by the fact that in many areas, the two lines paralleled only several hundred feet apart.
 On the Cape May lines, the trains were in sight of each other for 11 miles between Cape May Court House and Cape May.
 Over the last 5 miles into Cape May, the tracks were only 50 feet apart.

 On July 1, 1926, the Benjamin Franklin Bridge opened, spanning the Delaware River, connecting Philadelphia and Camden.
-Car, truck, and bus usage increased as the state built roads in the 1920s and 30s next to the railroads going from Camden to the shore, cutting into profits.
+Car, truck, and bus usage increased as the state built roads in the 1920s and 30s next to the railroads, cutting into profits.